-While customer experience has been on the forefront of company’s strategies to improve performance for a long time.
-As well as many companies actively find out what their customers are thinking regularly with online surveys.
-More and more companies are now recognising the importance of Employee Experience.
+Customer experience has been on the forefront of company’s strategies to improve performance for a long time.
+Many businesses are actively finding out what their customers are thinking with regular online surveys.
+But more and more companies are now recognising the importance of Employee Experience as well.

 Employee experience, or EX, is an inclusive concept describing an employee’s entire workplace experience.
 From the first contact with a prospective employer to the last day at work, and even beyond.
 It lies at the interface of the two perspectives.
 The employee’s everyday experience at work.
 As well as the conceptualised experience the employer intends and designs for the employee.

 Your organisation’s employee experience is therefore not something to take for granted.
 Instead, EX should be actively designed and supported through HR and management strategies and practices.
 Which will increase your employees’ satisfaction, motivation, performance and output.